NAPA Release 2019.2

 - FEM automatic meshing in NAPA Designer now has more advanced options for mesh control.
 This delivers easy interactive access to many of those controls in FEM, which were previously only available with more complex commands and scripts.

 - FEM in NAPA Designer now also supports the DNV GL Sesam export format.
 This format is used by DNV GL’s Genie software and it completes the wide-ranging number of export formats supported in NAPA Designer FEM.

-NAPA Release 2019.2 installation packages (NAPA, NAPA Designer and NAPA Drafting) are now available for downloading in the NAPA Customers’ web service.
-In order to access the service, it is required to login with the personal username and password.
+NAPA Release 2019.2 installation packages (NAPA, NAPA Designer, and NAPA Drafting) are now available for downloading in the NAPA Customers’ web service.
+To access the service, it is required to login with the personal username and password.

 Should you have any questions, please do not hesitate to contact NAPA Customer Service.